SharpGenTools/SharpGenTools/docs/index.rst

 Why SharpGenTools?
 ====================

 SharpGenTools makes it extremely easy for your C#-C++ interop to have "one source of truth", the C++ header files.
 Since SharpGenTools generates the C# headers on build by default, it helps ensure that they stay up to date with the matching C++ header files.
 It also directly integrates into MSBuild, so the user has do to minimal work to integrate it into their project.
+Also, all of the structures and interfaces are generated as ``partial`` structures/classes/interfaces, so you have the ability to fully customize them to your needs.

 SharpGenTools vs CppSharp
 -------------------------